huikul/DexterousGrasp/README.md

 <img src="tutorials_imgs/01_flowchart_large.svg" width="100%" alt="flowchart">

 ## Extra explanation
-1) This repository is developed based on the [Dex-Net] (https://github.com/BerkeleyAutomation/dex-net).
+1) This repository is developed based on the [Dex-Net](https://github.com/BerkeleyAutomation/dex-net).
 Many source files have been revised.
 2) This repository has been tested on Ubuntu 16.0 (python 3.6) and Ubuntu 20.0 (python 3.8), and the following tutorial is based on Ubuntu 20.0 (python 3.8).

 # Video demo